Revenge of the Cybermen: Writing

 Gerry Davis wrote the initial script, titling it Return of the Cybermen.
 Robert Holmes' rewrite added the Vogan elements and changed Return to Revenge.
 Producer Philip Hinchcliffe was new to the programme; this serial was commissioned by his predecessor Barry Letts.
 Letts and Holmes felt that with a new Doctor coming in and at that stage little idea of how he would be played, it would be best to play safe by using familiar big-name monsters such as the Daleks and Cybermen in the first season.
 The script was modified as production developed to incorporate Tom Baker's style, and also had to be rewritten to modify how writer Gerry Davis had envisaged the new Doctor – as a more timid, reserved figure much in the manner of Patrick Troughton, which happened to be rather unlike Baker's portrayal.
-Rewrites by Robert Holmes made the Cybermen more emotional than writer Gerry Davis was happy with.
 Davis was also unhappy with the story's title.

-"Curse"
+Location filming

 The story was shot on the same set as The Ark in Space – representing a substantial cost saving – with location filming in Wookey Hole Caves.
 It was also shot in the production block immediately after Ark, which explains why the production code is out of broadcast sequence.
 The location filming at Wookey Hole was plagued by a series of problems which the crew blamed on a curse.
 The curse apparently was brought about when the production staff found a small rock formation that the locals called "The Witch".
 Despite warnings, they proceeded to put a witch hat and cloak on it.
-Briant encountered an individual in spelunking gear which the Wookey Hole staff had no knowledge of, whom Briant was convinced was the spirit of a potholer who had died in the caves, three years earlier.
+Briant encountered an individual in spelunking gear, which the Wookey Hole staff had no knowledge of, whom Briant was convinced was the spirit of a potholer who had died in the caves, three years earlier.
 The assistant floor manager suffered a severe attack of claustrophobia, another crew member fell ill, and an electrician suffered a broken leg when a ladder collapsed.
 During the scene when Sarah Jane rides one of the water skimmers, the boat went wild and Sladen was forced to jump off, treading water despite heavy boots until her rescue by Terry Walsh, the programme's longtime stuntman.
 Both required precautionary vaccinations at a local hospital but were otherwise unhurt.
 The boat disappeared and was never seen again.